steventwheeler/kani-world-docs/docs/quick-start/8-raid.md

 starts.
 Once a raid has started players can use the [`?raid`](/docs/commands/#pve) command to attack the boss.
 There is a two hour cooldown on this command after which players can attack again if the boss still has not been defeated.
+Each raid attack will cost you 10 scum so make sure you keep enough in your account for upcoming raids.

-For more information on how raids work and the strengths and weaknesses of the raid bosses check out the [raid gameplay guide](/docs/gameplay/raids.md).
+For more information on how raids work and the strengths and weaknesses of the raid bosses check out the [raid gameplay guide](/docs/gameplay/raids).

 Now you are ready to become a Kani king.
 Check out the [gameplay guides](/docs/gameplay) for more detailed information on the various